Savile Row tailoring: Davies and Son

-Davies and Son is an independent tailors on the West side of Savile Row, having started in Hanover Street in 1803.
+Davies and Son are independent tailors on the West side of Savile Row, having started in Hanover Street in 1803.
 It moved to its current location in 1986, making it the oldest independent tailors on Savile Row.
 The brand incorporates a number of other tailoring businesses including: Bostridge and Curties and Watson, Fargerstrom and Hughes, Johns and Pegg, James and James, Wells of Mayfair and Fallan & Harvey.
 It is now owned by Patrick Murphy, Graham Lawless and Mark Broadfield, with former owner Alan Bennett as chair.
 Davies & Son held the Royal Warrant as Military Tailors to HRH The Duke of Edinburgh.
 Other customers have included: Joseph P. Kennedy Sr., Calvin Klein, Prince Michael of Kent, Douglas Fairbanks Jr., Edward Fox, Clark Gable, Benny Goodman, Harry S. Truman and the Duke of Windsor.
 They have also clothed a large proportion of the crowned heads of Europe.